 Array will be arr = [7, 1, 9, 3, 10, 5, 11, None, None, None, None, None, None]

-Hash function, are also known as Hashing methods and they are used to map each element or key to a unique slot or index.
-Hash is also used to minimize the number of collisions and using some easy methods it computes and evenly distributes the items in the hash table.
+Hash functions or hashing methods are used to map each element or key to a unique slot or index.
+A hash function is also used to minimize the number of collisions, and using some easy methods, it computes and evenly distributes the items in the hash table.

-There are various hashing methods we can use to map a key to its slot:
+There are various hashing methods we can use to map a key to its slot.
+These are: